 1. get a translation app

-So, unless you are fluent in Hebrew, or Arabic, get the Google Translate app, then download Hebrew so that you can easily read and communicate as needed to get where you're going.
+So, unless you are already fluent in Hebrew or Arabic, get Google Translate, then download Hebrew for offline access so that you can easily read and communicate as needed to get where you're going.

 2. carry a global sim card

 You may want to avoid getting a local sim card in Israel, especially at the airport, because they can be quite expensive.

 I couldn't help but balk at quotes from 3 different shops inside the airport that ranged upwards of $80 USD for a sim card with only one month of minimal service.

 Avoid the confusion and just use a global sim instead.

 You can skip all the hassle plus never risk running out of service when you need it.